The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 You can use periods and durations to do basic arithmetic with date times.
 For example, if I wanted to set up a reoccuring weekly skype meeting with Hadley, it would occur on:

-Hadley travelled to conferences at the same time as Chris.
+Hadley traveled to conferences at the same time as Chris.
 Which of these meetings would be affected?
 The last two.

 How long was my stay in Auckland?